Botanical Garden of Uppsala University: 1778–1856: Construction and expansion

 After the death of Linnaeus in 1778, his student and successor Carl Peter Thunberg (1743–1828) became dissatisfied with the Linnaean Garden.
 Its location, near the river Fyris, meant the soil was too wet for many species of plants.
-Thunberg approached Gustav III (1746–1792)—whose castle in Uppsala stood upon much higher ground—to request the use of the castle's formal garden as the site for the University of Uppsala's botanical gardens.
+Thunberg approached Gustav III—whose castle in Uppsala stood upon much higher ground—to request the use of the large formal garden on the site for the University of Uppsala's botanical gardens; the garden had been designed by architect Carl Hårleman in the style of Baroque architecture, and was laid out in 1744.
+Not only did Gustav III agree to gift the requested land to the university, but he gave them another plot south of Norbyvägen to build the gardens and paid the cost of landscaping the area for its new purpose.

-The castle's large formal garden had been designed by architect Carl Hårleman (1700–1753) in the style of Baroque architecture, and was laid out in 1744.
-Not only did Gustav III agree to gift the requested land to the University, but he also gave them another plot south of Norbyvägen to build the gardens; he also then paid the cost of landscaping the gardens for its new purpose.
+In 1693 Olof Rudbeck the Younger, the professor of Medicine at Uppsala University, had built a house on the site which would become the gardens.
+Upon his becoming the Director of Medicine and Botany in 1741, Linnaeus was offered the house as a family home, but he criticised it as "more like a robbers’ den or an owls’ nest" and refused to move in before it was renovated.
+The house was completely rebuilt and in 1743 he moved in.
+After his death the building would be used as a house for other university staff until 1935, its most notable inhabitant being its last, the musician Hugo Alfvén.